-With regard to “primitive bodies” we would like to point out that, in 1955, Professor Hans Spemann of the University of Edinburgh received the Nobel Prize for Medicine and Psychology in transcendental studies for verification of the existence of an active sculptor of life, a “chemical ideo-plastic” that forms the protoplasm according to a predetermined image during the first stages of embryonic development.
+With regard to “primitive bodies” we would like to point out that, in 1935, Professor Hans Spemann of the University of Edinburgh received the Nobel Prize for Medicine or Physiology in transcendental studies for verification of the existence of an active sculptor of life, a “chemical ideo-plastic” that, according to a predetermined image, forms the protoplasm during the first stages of embryonic development.

 From the results of Spemann’s studies, Professor Oscar E. Shotte of Yale University managed to demonstrate through experiments with salamanders that the sculptor of life does not disappear in any way during embryonic development, as Spemann had thought, but is present throughout the whole life of the individual.

 According to Shotte, a small piece of tissue from a normal human wound, grafted onto living, virgin territory could completely reconstruct a creature identical to the wounded person in question.
 Maybe laboratory experiments in cloning could one day, in unsuspected proportion, reproduce the results of Professor Shotte.

 It is obvious that the abominable harpy of this gory story could, through a certain “modus operandi” that is unknowable to the crowds, soak up, absorb through a kind of vampirism, the vitality of the young man and transplant it within her own “primitive body.”
 Only in this way can the unusual rejuvenation of the old woman’s body be scientifically explained.

 Unquestionably, once impregnated by the vitality of the young man, the “chemical ideo-plastic” managed to reconstruct the debilitated organism of the old woman.
 While the youth’s life drained horribly, the deadly old woman of left-hand witch’s sabbaths was regaining her lost youth.